npalladium/netbox-ansible-playbook/README.md

 ## Installation

-You need to have Ansible installed.
+You need to have Ansible installed on your local system (or whichever "admin" server you choose).
+Ansible is "agentless", using SSH to push changes to remote resources.
+The requirement for the remote resource is that a Python interpreter be installed.

 ```sh
 git clone --recurse-submodules git@github.com:npalladium/netbox-ansible-playbook.git